-Congratulations on your purchase of the PELORIS 3 rapid tissue processor.
+Congratulations on your purchase of the PELORIS 3 Premium Tissue Processing System.
 We trust it will provide you with years of fast, efficient, high quality tissue processing.

 This chapter has the following sections:

 - 1.1 Summary of Chapters

 - 1.2 Using the Software

 - 1.3 Help